JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/policies-app.md

 ### Versioning

 Edits to policies and procedure documents are automatically versioned upon save.
-The `{{defaultRevision}}` variable will be populated with the date the document was last edited.
+The `{{defaultRevision}}` variable is populated with the date the document was last edited.

 Currently the web app does not have a UI to view previous versions of documents.

-### Download / export policy and procedure documents
+### Download/Export Policy and Procedure Documents

-The "Export / Download Zip" button at the upper right corner of the screen will generate a zip file containing the following three sets of files:
+The Export / Download Zip button at the upper right corner of the screen will generate a zip file containing the following three sets of files:

 - templates in Markdown format
 - final policies and procedures in Markdown format